5 min AMRAP

 Keto is popular right now.
 So are macros.
 I’ve heard rumblings about something called the Arctic diet.
 There’s still a buzz about Paleo and many people contemplate intermittent fasting.
 Mediterranean, clean eating, Whole 30…the list of named diets goes on and on.

 I’ve experimented quite a bit with nutrition.
-And, what I believe it comes down to is this: quality food and plan that’s sustainable and realistic for you.
+And, what I believe it comes down to is this: quality food and plan that’s sustainable and realistic

 - Keto is no good if your fat is coming from crappy, inflammatory oils.
 Or if you are so low-carb you can’t even enjoy the benefits of fruits and vegetables (true story: I saw, on a Keto group page last week, members commenting on not being able to have broccoli or cabbage because there are too many carbs on them!).